 All staff are aware of the Safeguarding and Child Protection procedures and will report disclosures or concerns to the Designated Safeguarding Lead (DSL) immediately.
-They use their knowledge of appropriate PHSCE units to target teaching as an action, following raised concerns.
+School leaders and class teachers use their knowledge of appropriate PSHE units to target teaching as an action, following raised concerns.